 The Doctor Fraser Mustard Scholarship for Advancing Knowledge in the Field of Autism Spectrum Disorders

-This award is named to honour Dr. Fraser Mustard, who added his wisdom and expertise to the early development of the Sinneave Family Foundation.
+This award is named to honour Dr. Fraser Mustard, who added his wisdom and expertise to the early development of The Sinneave Family Foundation.
 He served as a founding Board Member from 2008-2011.
-Dr. Mustard, who passed away in 2011, was a medical trail-blazer, a child development pioneer, and founding member and former Dean of the Micheal G. DeGroote School of Medicine at McMaster University.
+Dr. Mustard, who passed away in 2011, was a medical trail-blazer, a child development pioneer, and founding member and former Dean of the Michael G. DeGroote School of Medicine at McMaster University.
 Dr. Mustard called worldwide attention to the importance of the early years of life and that early childhood experiences shape human development across the lifespan.

 $5000 – One scholarship per annum.

 Terms and Conditions of the Dr. Fraser Mustard Scholarship – Please read carefully before applying:

-• Successful recipients may receive the Scholarship only once.
+- Successful recipients may receive the Scholarship only once.

-• Applicants may be contacted for a brief telephone interview.
+- Applicants may be contacted for a brief telephone interview.

 Each question in the application form and the essay will be scored for thoroughness and quality of answers.
 The scoring values for each question and the essay are noted in the application.
 Ten additional points for current and/or future work in the field of autism will also be awarded.